bitrise-io/devcenter/_articles/en/reviews/codesigndoc-update-draft.md

 ---
 The open source [codesigndoc](https://github.com/bitrise-tools/codesigndoc) tool runs a clean Xcode/Xamarin Studio Archive _on your Mac_, and analyzes the generated archive file.
 It collects the code signing settings that Xcode or Xamarin Studio used during the archive process, and prints the list of the required code signing files.
 You can also search for, export and upload these files using `codesigndoc`.

-{% include message_box.html type="info" title="UI testing" content="If your project contains UITest targets, codesigndoc can scan for that, too.
-It runs the `xcodebuild build-for-testing` action to create a test-Runner.app, and exports the necessary code signing files. "%}
+If your project contains UITest targets, codesigndoc can scan for that, too.
+It runs the `xcodebuild build-for-testing` action to create a test-Runner.app, and exports the necessary code signing files.

 ### Collecting the files with codesigndoc